icy/docker/bocker/README.sonarqube.md

 * `9000`: The `sonarqube` console management.

+## SonarQube extensions

+`SonarQube` puts its extensions, e.g, [java plugin][3] under `ROOT/extensions/`
+directory.

+Make sure you mount that directory from the host mahince to avoid data lost when your container is restarted.
+See the sample `docker-compose` configuration below.

 ## Sample compose file

 You can use the following `.yaml` file thanks to `docker-compose` tool.